department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 postservice: No hyphen.

-Premium: Initial cap when used in the context of account level (for example: DS Logon Premium account)
+Premium: Capitalize when used in the context of account level (for example: DS Logon Premium account)

 pre-discharge: Use a hyphen.